simplistix/configurator/docs/use.rst

 >>> Config.from_text(text, python)
 configurator.config.Config({'format': 'not json'})

-If you need to add support for a new config file format, see :doc:`parsers`.
+If you need to add support for a new config file format or wish to use a different parser for existing file formats, see :ref:`parsers`.

 It is also quite normal to instantiate a :class:`Config` and then :doc:`merge <mapping>` configuration into it from several other sources: